 Preparation Strategies for Maximizing Success

-Leveraging available resources such as university counseling services or alumni networks can provide insights into the application process and offer guidance made for the institution’s specific needs.
+Leveraging available resources such as university counseling services or alumni networks can provide insights into the application process and offer guidance meant for the institution’s specific needs.
 It is also crucial to address any gaps in the academic record proactively.
 If a student’s GPA is lower than the median but they have excelled in a related research project or internship, highlighting this experience can offset numerical shortcomings.

 Beyond the written application, engaging in extracurricular activities that reflect a genuine interest in the field—such as hackathons, coding clubs, or open‑source contributions—provides tangible evidence of commitment.
 These activities also signal a readiness to contribute to the campus community, a quality that Stony Brook actively seeks.